What Is Nakba Day 2026? History, Significance and How to Help

 More than 400 villages were destroyed, and the remaining Palestinians faced legal and social discrimination.

 What began in 1948 became the world’s longest-running unresolved refugee crisis.
 In the 77 years since the Nakba, over 6 million Palestinian refugees are registered worldwide.
-Their descendants, born in refugee camps in Lebanon, Jordan, Syria, and elsewhere, carry the same legal status and the same longing for return.
+Their descendants, born in refugee camps in Lebanon, Jordan, and elsewhere, carry the same legal status and the same longing for return.

 Among the displaced are people who moved to Gaza from elsewhere in Palestine after the Nakba, and their descendants.
 This means that many of the families sheltering in tents in Gaza today are not simply victims of the current crisis.
 They are the second, third, and fourth generations of a displacement that began over 77 years ago.